1st Infantry Regiment "San Giusto": History

 The 1st Infantry Regiment "San Giusto" is the oldest regiment of the Italian Army, dating back to 1624 when the Marquis Trivier de Fleury established the Regiment "Fleury" with French troops for service in the army of Charles Emmanuel I, Duke of Savoy.
 The regiment consisted of 15 companies with 100 men each and fought in 1628 in the War of the Mantuan Succession.
 The regiment served in all the wars of the Savoyard state until 1798 when it was disbanded due to Revolutionary France occupying Piedmont and forcing Charles Emmanuel IV of Sardinia to abdicate the throne in favor of the Piedmontese Republic.

 The regiment was reformed in early 1800 as Regiment "Savoia" to fight against the French in the War of the Second Coalition, but after the Austrian defeat on 14 June 1800 at the Battle of Marengo the regiment was disbanded again.

 With the defeat of Napoleon at the Battle of Leipzig and the restoration of the Kingdom of Sardinia in 1814 the regiment was reformed.
 In 1815 it was renamed Brigade "Savoia".
 On 25 October 1831 the brigade split to form the 1st Regiment and 2nd Regiment under the brigade's command.
-The brigade and its two regiments fought in the First Italian War of Independence and the 1st Regiment earned a Silver Medal of Military Valour for its conduct during the campaign in Lombardy.
-The brigade also fought in the Second Italian War of Independence, during which the 1st Regiment was awarded a Bronze Medal of Military Valour for its conduct in the Battle of San Martino.
+The brigade and its two regiments fought in the First Italian War of Independence and the 1st Regiment earned a Silver Medal of Military Valor for its conduct during the campaign in Lombardy.
+The brigade also fought in the Second Italian War of Independence, during which the 1st Regiment was awarded a Bronze Medal of Military Valor for its conduct in the Battle of San Martino.
 After the Second Italian War of Independence the Second French Empire annexed Savoy on 14 June 1860 and therefore the brigade was renamed on the same day as "Brigade of the King" (Brigata del Re).

 In 1866 the regiment fought in the Third Italian War of Independence.

 World War I

-The brigade fought on the Italian front in World War I and the 1st Infantry Regiment "Re" earned its second Silver Medal of Military Valour.
+At the outbreak of World War I, the Brigade "Re" formed, together with the Brigade "Pistoia" and the 30th Field Artillery Regiment, the 11th Division.
+At the time the 1st Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
+The brigade fought on the Italian front in World War I and the 1st Infantry Regiment "Re" earned its second Silver Medal of Military Valor.